 These numbers and success stories are not unique to Macon.
 Across the state of Georgia, the economic impact of the federal historic tax credit has been felt.
 During the past 14 years, the tax credit has brought in over $500 million of total development to Georgia and resulted in 410 restorations across our state.
 Studies have also shown that over $4 of private investment occurs for every $1 of every tax credit issued.

+I am extremely concerned that the House eliminated the Historic Tax Credit, an important community redevelopment incentive available to revitalize our main streets, towns, and cities and preserve our heritage.
 Please exercise your influential leadership to bring prosperity through preservation to Georgia.
 Eliminating the federal historic tax credit would result in the future loss of millions of dollars in private capital investment, revenue for the Treasury, and our nation’s historic buildings.